Posted Nov. 22, 2022 by Haresh Savani

 You can create dental components in any geometric shape of your choice.
 It can turn complex shapes into 3D metallic parts with ease.

-• TruPrint 1000 promises an easy installation, ergonomic handling, and intuitive touchscreen.
+• TruPrint 1000 promises an easy installation, ergonomic handling, and an intuitive touchscreen.

 • It integrates the recoating system with powder coating and laser exposure at high process speed.

-• Offers productivity of up to 80% with multilaser option
+• Offers productivity of up to 80% with a multilaser option

 • Easy operability and monitoring with the TruPrint app

-Grab the fast machines for your clinic that barely leaves any processing time for your metallic component needs.
+Grab the fast machines for your clinic that barely leave any processing time for your metallic component needs.

 Additive manufacturing promises comfortable treatment at a lesser cost.
 The technology is pivotal to produce complex dental implant shapes with exact dimensions.
 Plus, it reduces inventory costs by storing it in digital form.